hyperledger-archives/burrow/example/basic-app/README.md

 # Example basic-app

-This example contains an example solidity contract [simplestorage](simplestorage.sol) and a [node.js application](app.js) that interacts with the contract using [burrow.js](../../burrow.js/README.md).
+This example contains an example solidity contract [simplestorage](simplestorage.sol) and a [node.js application](app.js) that interacts with the contract using [burrow module](../../js/README.md).
 It also contains a [makefile](makefile) that will set up a single node chain, deploy the contract using `burrow deploy`.
 The node app configures itself to use the the single node chain my looking for [account.json](account.json) and [deploy.output.json](deploy.output.json) files that are emitted by `burrow deploy` and the makefile.

 The makefile provides some examples of using the `burrow` command line tooling and you are invited to modify it for your purposes.